3 Artificial Sweeteners to Avoid for Good Health

 This then creates a series of problems for both digestion and health later on.

-One of the the effects that the low-calorie, sweet flavor has is it affects your insulin levels.
+One of the effects that the low-calorie, sweet flavor has is it may affect your insulin levels.

 As mentioned in the point before, your body is primed to believe that sweet food carries calories with it.